 - Master multimedia content and an expanded presence on outside platforms.
 Make it a habit to repurpose every piece of new content you create, so it’s findable in other places and helps people discover your website.

-It sounds like a lot of work, but remember that you’re in only one growth stage at a time.
+It sounds like a lot of work, but remember that in the content marketing lifecycle, you’re in only one growth stage at a time.
 Keep this book at hand to help you navigate smoothly through the stage you’re in and anticipate what lies ahead.

 Let’s dive into what defines Very Important Content (VIC).
 This is what I want you to aim for as your site evolves!
 After that, we’ll talk about what to expect as your website comes to life, begins to grow, and matures.